dom-gasperini/mini-gps/README.md

 # mini-gps

-a mini gps location device working on battery power in real time with up to 1 meter of precision
+a gps location device

+## details
+- down to 3 meters of precision
+- realtime determination of velocity accurate to 0.1 knots
+- powered by 2 AA batteries (8-10 hours of battery)

 ## hardware